apcamargo/genomad/README.md

 ### Installation

 First, you need to install geNomad.
-There's a couple of ways to do that, but here we will use [conda](https://docs.conda.io/en/latest/) as it will handle all dependencies for us.
+There's a couple of ways to do that, but here we will use [mamba](https://mamba.readthedocs.io/) as it will handle all dependencies for us.

 ```
-# Create a conda environment for geNomad
+# Create an environment for geNomad
-conda create -n genomad -c conda-forge -c bioconda genomad
+mamba create -n genomad -c conda-forge -c bioconda genomad
 # Activate the geNomad environment
-conda activate genomad
+mamba activate genomad
 ```

 Alternatively, you can run geNomad using Docker.